SILD-Project/soaplin/README.md

 ## Known bugs
 * If a user process calls the syscall handler by using interrupts, the system may crash due to a Page Fault.

+## Building
+To build Soaplin, you must ensure you have these:
+* The Netwide Assembler (nasm)
+* A compiler (In the future, a custom toolchain would be built.)
+* A linker

+Clone the repo, and run "make" in it!